11 Expert Answers to Randomly Chosen Beauty Questions

 How often should I wash my makeup tools?

-It’s pretty difficult to escape germs, so Watts advises washing every time you use them.
+It’s pretty difficult to escape germs, so Wiles advises washing every time you use them.
 “I wash them in Mrs. Meyer’s dish soap—cuts through the oil,” she says.

 How do I prevent my eyeshadow from creasing?

-Watts says to “use a makeup eye base or a fine face powder like INIKA to create a smooth oil-free surface.”
+Wiles says to “use a makeup eye base or a fine face powder like INIKA to create a smooth oil-free surface.”
 And according to Pezzetta, you can also utilize a lid primer, like this one from Urban Decay.

 What’s the difference between setting spray and setting powder?